Live Streaming Server – How to Build One, and Should You Do It?

 • Will you need to save copies of your video stream?

 Knowing the answers to these questions will determine the specific next steps.
 For example, the steps for setting up a streaming server on Windows will differ from how you set up a live streaming server on Linux.
-Knowing these details will help you learn how to build and run your own servers.
+Knowing these details will help you learn how to build and run your own live streaming server.

 Once you’ve gotten clear on the answers to all those questions, it’s time to learn how to build your video streaming server.